Circle With A Slash Through It

 Ensure Clarity and Visibility

-The most important aspect of using the circle with a slash through it is to ensure that it is clear and visible.
+The most important aspect of using the circle with a slash through it is to confirm that it is clear and visible.
 The symbol should be large enough to be easily seen and should have sufficient contrast with the background.

 Use Appropriate Context